cargator/.github/profile/README.md

-# CarGator - open-source mobility stack
+# CarGator

 ![Your Organization Logo](https://avatars.githubusercontent.com/u/140787853?s=200&v=4)

-Welcome to the open-source mobility project developed by CarGator.
-This project hosts multiple repositories - including backend, frontend (admin panel), customer and driver apps.
+Welcome to the open-source mobility, logistics, and proximity based project developed by CarGator.
+This project hosts multiple repositories - including backend, frontend (admin panel), driver and customer apps.
 Below is a guide on setting up and running these applications locally and the same steps you can follow for running it on your own cloud servers.

 ## Table of Contents